 The geotechnical term most commonly used to define the extent of particle packing density is void ratio (e).
-This is the ratio of void space to volume of solids.
+This is the ratio of void space divided by total volume, that is, voids plus solids.
 An equivalent term, porosity (η), is related such that $\eta = e/(1+e)$.

 The two extreme packing arrangements for uniformly sized spheres are studied herein.
 The loosest possible packing has a void ratio where $e = (6/\pi) - 1$, or $\eta = 0.476$.
 It is called "cubic open" packing and is illustrated in Figure 1a where it may be seen to consist of square arrays set directly on top of each other.
 There are two entirely different ways of making the densest packing, both having $e = 6/(\pi\sqrt{2}) - 1$, or $\eta = 0.260$.
-The "cubic close" is where a square array sits in the troughs of the layer beneath is shown as Figure 1b.
-The "hexagonal close" depicted in Figure 1c, which is the dense packing adopted herein, is formed of triangular arrays nesting inthe troughs beneath.
-Particles in the loosest arrangement touch 6 neighboring spheres, the cubic close 8, and the hexagonal close 12.
+The "cubic close" is where a square array sits in the troughs of the layer beneath, as is shown in Figure 1b.
+The "hexagonal close" depicted in Figure 1c, which is the dense packing adopted herein, is formed of triangular arrays nesting in the troughs beneath.
+Particles in the loosest arrangement touch 6 neighbouring spheres, the cubic close 8, and the hexagonal close 12.